-To check if a value is not equal to another, use Python not equal operator
+To check if a value is not equal to another in Python, use the not equal operator

 How Does the Not Equal Operator Work in Python

-Python has six comparison operators.
-Here is a list of them:
+Python has a total of six built-in comparison operators.

 |>=||Less than or equal|